Alumni Board Bios

 Kirsten Adams Gable ‘01, Vice President, graduated from Whitman College in 2001.
 She majored in Biology, minored in Environmental Studies and received her MBA at Gonzaga in 2010.
 Kirsten has worked as a Management Consultant at Sapere Consultant for the past ten years.
 Their areas of expertise include business process improvement, organizational strategy, project planning and management, product strategy and development, and regulatory and policy analysis.
 Her work supports clients in the energy and natural resources sector.
 Clients range from large government entities to smaller local utilities.
 In addition, she heads Sapere’s Recruiting Committee.

 Kirsten is married to Brent Gable (University of Idaho).
-They have one daughter.
+They have two daughters.

 Kirsten and Brent support the First Harvest Food Bank and the Vanessa Behan Crisis Nursery.
 They also take advantage of the many outdoor activities the Spokane area has to offer (hiking, beautiful city parks, skiing, camping).
 Prior to moving to Spokane, she was a volunteer for Share Vancouver, a non-profit that provides shelter, food, and emergency services, in addition to annual summer camps for disadvantaged youth.
 She also enjoys participating in Bloomsday and other local charity runs.